 Introduction

-Ghana actively engaged in the World Summit on the Information Society (WSIS)+20 process.
-Ghana was involved in regional and continental efforts during the process, including the Africa Regional Review Meeting on the World Summit on the Information Society (WSIS+20) in May 2025 in Benin.
-During the meeting, Ghana together with other countries present, committed to among other things, implementing the WSIS Action Lines and Targets and “participating fully in the WSIS reviews, contributing to continual evaluation, policy refinement, and the sharing of best practices, thereby ensuring that our collective digital agenda remains adaptive, transparent, and result-driven.[1]”
+Ghana actively engaged in the World Summit on the information Society (WSIS)+20 process; including involvements in the Africa Regional Review Meeting on WSIS+20 held in Benin in May 2025.
+At that meeting, Ghana, along with other participating countries, reaffirmed commitments to implementing the WSIS Action Lines and Targets and to fully engage in WSIS reviews through continuous evaluation, policy refinement, and the sharing of best practices, ensuring a common digital agenda that “remains adaptive, transparent, and result-driven.”

 Country’s Position on Key Issues

-Ghana’s position throughout the WSIS+20 review process was guided by a clear set of priorities and a rights-respecting approach to digital development.
-As a member of the Group of 77 + China, Ghana negotiated jointly as well as advocating for their priorities within the review.
+Ghana’s position throughout the WSIS+20 review was guided by a clear set of priorities and a rights-respecting approach to digital development.
+As a member of the Group of 77 + China, Ghana negotiated collectively while also actively advancing its national priorities.

 Development and Digital Transformation

-Ghana recognises the WSIS process as an essential framework for digital transformation and technology-driven development.
-In a statement at the United Nations General Assembly High-Level Meeting on the WSIS+20 Review in New York on December 16, 2025, Ghana’s Minister reaffirmed Ghana’s strong commitment to building a people-centred, inclusive and development-oriented digital society.
-He said the national agenda is anchored in the WSIS Action Lines, and highlighted some policies that are indication of this.
-These include the investments in fibre infrastructure, expanded 4G coverage, and rural telephony sites to ensure the country achieves universal access to digital services.
-The Minister cited the aim of these initiatives as extending meaningful connectivity to unserved communities, reflecting the belief that universal access is fundamental to sustainable development.
+Ghana recognises the WSIS framework as central to digital transformation and technology-driven development.
+In a statement delivered at the United Nations General Assembly High-Level Meeting on the WSIS+20 Review in New York on December 16, 2025, the Minister reaffirmed Ghana’s commitment to building a people-centred, inclusive, and development-oriented digital society anchored in the WSIS Action Lines.
+He enumerated key policies and investments, including expanded fibre infrastructure, nationwide 4G coverage, and rural telephony initiatives aimed at achieving universal access and extending meaningful connectivity to unserved communities as a foundation for sustainable development.

 Human Rights

-The Ghanaian government and civil society have advocated for stronger human rights language and commitments within the WSIS+20 process.
-This includes ensuring human rights are respected on the internet and safeguarding freedom of expression online while also developing frameworks to address mis-disinformation.
+The government of Ghana, alongside civil society, advocated for stronger human rights commitments in the WSIS+20 process.
+This should include the protection of human rights online, the safeguarding of freedom of expression, and the development of frameworks to address misinformation and disinformation.

 Internet Governance

-Ghana supports a multi-stakeholder model of internet governance, encouraging collaboration between government and and non-governmental stakeholders such as civil society, the private sector, academia etc. to create inclusive policies that prioritize citizens’ rights.
-This position was reinforced by the Minister at the High-Level Meeting on the WSIS+20 Review.
+Ghana supports a multi-stakeholder model of internet governance that promotes collaboration among government, civil society, the private sector, academia, and other stakeholders to develop inclusive, rights-based digital policies.
+This position was reaffirmed by the Minister at the WSIS+20 High-Level Review Meeting.

 Review Modalities and Stakeholder Engagement

-The country was also emphatic with its position on the future of the Internet Governance Ghana supported the continuation of the Internet Governance Forum (IGF) and advocated for it to have a permanent mandate while acknowledging that an inclusive, secure, and sustainable digital future can only be achieved through partnership between governments, civil society, private sector and development partners.
-This indicates Ghana’s belief that a permanent IGF should be multistakeholder-led.
-As the implementation of the WSIS+20 outcome document begins, it remains to be seen how Ghana will therefore engage in activities related to strengthening the IGF now there is a permanent mandate.
+Ghana maintained a consistent position on the relationship between WSIS+20 and the Global Digital Compact, advocating for policy coherence and harmonization to avoid duplication and ensure coherent digital policy development.
+The country also strongly supported the continuation of the Internet Governance Forum (IGF), calling for a permanent mandate and emphasising that an inclusive, secure, and sustainable digital future depends on partnerships among governments, civil society, the private sector and development partners.
+This reflects Ghana’s position that a permanent IGF must be multi-stakeholder-led.
+As implementation of the WSIS+20 outcomes begins, it remains to be seen how Ghana will engage in efforts to strengthen the IGF under its permanent mandate.

 Opportunities for Engagement

-Civil society and public interest groups in Ghana were able to engage with government officials who were participating in the WSIS+20 process.
-This included sharing priorities with state officials and also providing data and information where necessary to guide the country’s position.
-The Media Foundation for West Africa (MFWA) regularly engaged officials on positions from other states that were worth supporting.
+Civil society and public interest groups in Ghana actively engaged government officials involved in the WSIS+20 process, sharing priorities, evidence and analysis to help shape the country’s position.
+The Media Foundation for West Africa (MFWA) played a key role in these engagements, regularly briefing officials on positions taken by other states and advocating for alignments that advanced human rights and public interest outcomes.

-At the continental level, the MFWA also supported the mobilisation of stakeholders in Ghana to participate in the Africa Internet Governance Community Consultation on WSIS+20 held on September 25, 2025.
-The workshop among other things discussed the WSIS+20 zero draft, Africa’s priorities, and how stakeholders can engage in the global process.
+At the regional level, the MFWA supported the mobilisation of stakeholders in Ghana to participate in the Africa Internet Governance Community Consultation on WSIS+20 held on September 25, 2025.
+The consultation examined the WSIS+20 zero draft, articulated Africa’s priorities, and explored pathways for meaningful stakeholder engagement in the global review process.

 Future Outlook

-Ghana’s approach indicates a strong commitment to the effective implementation of the WSIS+20 outcomes.
-The country’s engagement with the process, along with its interest in aligning the WSIS Action lines with the Global Digital Compact and other international human rights norms and standards, indicate that Ghana’s future policies and efforts could be guided by the WSIS+20 outcome document.
+Ghana’s approach signals a strong commitment to effective implementation of the WSIS+20 outcomes.
+The country’s active interest and engagement to align the WSIS Action Lines with the Global Digital Compact and international human rights norms and standards suggest that the WSIS+20 outcome document will shape Ghana’s future digital policies and actions.